 If you’re a commercial solar person reading this, you’ve probably explored our website and case studies and now understand the value of DemandEx’s demand charge management software.

 But how do you successfully explain the value of DemandEx to your commercial solar customers?
 You can point to a solar panel and a battery, but the software is invisible.
 It’s “in the cloud.”
-With that in mind, we’d like to offer three steps to a successful solar plus DemandEx pitch: Step 1 - Grab their attention
+With that in mind, we’d like to offer a quick gude to a successful solar plus DemandEx pitch: Grab their attention

 The perfect time to bring up DemandEx is on the front end when going over the potential solar customer's electric bills.
 The goal is for you, our partner installers, to be an energy consultant for the customer who has the right type of building for DemandEx.